kwgoodman/la/doc/source/work.rst

     array([ 4.,  5.,  6.])

-Alternatively, when we only want to align the larry along one axis (the example above only contain one axis):
+Alternatively, when we only want to align the larry along one axis (the example above only contains one axis):
 ::
     >>> y2.morph(y1.getlabel(axis=0), axis=0)
     label_0